 - Bachelor of Science, psychology – University of Michigan

-- Doctor of Dental Science, University of Michigan
+- Doctor of Dental Surgery, University of Michigan

 - General Practice Residency, University of Texas, Houston

 Dr. Shwedel is a strong believer in continuing education, attending conferences and taking courses to stay up to date on the latest dental treatments and options.
 She knows that continuing education is essential to providing her dental patients with the most proven dental treatments available.

 - American Dental Association

 - Academy of General Dentistry

 - Michigan Dental Association

 A native of southeastern Michigan, Dr. Shwedel lives with her husband Darrin, who is an eye doctor.
 Together, the couple has three children: a daughter named Lindsay and two sons, Dylan and Spencer.